-On this page we explain how we intend to use the Temporary Transitional Power (TTP).
+On this page, we explain how we have used the Temporary Transitional Power (TTP).

-The transition period is due to end at 11pm on 31 December 2020, after which onshored legislation will apply.
-‘Onshoring’ is the process of amending legislation and regulatory requirements so that they work in a UK-only context, including EU legislation that will form part of UK law by virtue of the European Union (Withdrawal) Act 2018.
+The transition period ended at 11pm on 31 December 2020 and the UK’s onshored EU legislation now applies.
+‘Onshoring’ was the process of amending EU legislation and regulatory requirements so that they work in a UK-only context, including directly applicable EU legislation such as EU Regulations and Decisions that form part of UK law by virtue of the European Union (Withdrawal) Act 2018, now that the Brexit transition period has ended.

-The onshoring process means that there will be some areas where the requirements on firms and other regulated persons have changed.
-To help firms adapt to their new requirements, the Treasury has given UK financial regulators the power to make transitional provisions to financial services legislation for a temporary period.
+The onshoring process means that there are some areas where the requirements on firms and other regulated persons have changed.
+To help firms adapt to their new requirements, the Treasury gave UK financial regulators the power to make transitional provisions to financial services legislation for a temporary period.
 This is known as the Temporary Transitional Power (TTP).

 There are other pages in this section about:

-Firms should review all this information and the documents referred to carefully.
+Firms should review all of this information and the documents referred to carefully.

-We intend to apply the TTP on a broad basis from the end of the transition period until 31 March 2022.
-This means firms and other regulated persons do not generally need to prepare now to meet the changes to their UK regulatory obligations brought about by onshoring, although there are some areas where the TTP will not apply.
+We have applied the TTP on a broad basis from the end of the transition period until 31 March 2022.
+This means firms and other regulated persons do not generally need to adjust to the changes to their UK regulatory obligations brought about by onshoring straight away, although there are some exceptions to this.

 Where the TTP applies:

-- firms and other regulated persons can continue to comply with their existing requirements for a limited period
+- firms and other regulated persons can continue to comply with their pre-existing requirements for a limited period

 - we expect firms to use the duration of the TTP period to prepare for full compliance with the onshored UK regime by 31 March 2022

-There are some areas where it would not be consistent with our statutory objectives to grant transitional relief, or where it would not otherwise be appropriate to do so.
+There were some areas where it was not consistent with our statutory objectives to grant transitional relief, or where it was not otherwise appropriate to do so.

-In the key areas, listed below, we expect firms and other regulated persons to be preparing to comply with changed obligations ready for 31 December 2020:
+In the key areas, listed below, we expect firms and other regulated persons to be compliant with changed obligations now that the transition period has ended:

 - MIFID II transaction reporting requirements